kexiZeroing/kexiZeroing.github.io/src/blog/basic-dockerfile-and-kubernetes.md

 FROM node:19.7.0-bullseye-slim
 ```

-2. Set the working directory to provide a dedicated place in the filesystem with your app.
+1. Set the working directory to provide a dedicated place in the filesystem with your app.
 By default, the working directory would be the root path (/) but you should set it to something else based on the conventions of your specific language and framework.
+Note that `WORKDIR` is inside the image, and it does not affect or reference local machine paths.

 ```dockerfile
 FROM node:19.7.0-bullseye-slim